-John J. Bowen '77 has been with Johnson & Wales University for more than three decades.
+John J. Bowen '77 has been with Johnson & Wales University for four decades.
 Throughout his career, his leadership has directed JWU’s success and cemented its commitment to preparing students for professional success through academics and professional skills, related work experiences, community and leadership opportunities and its robust career services.

 Bowen has instituted a number of JWU initiatives, including the university’s previous strategic plan, FOCUS 2011, which has been transformative in its results and paved the way for a university dedicated to quality in everything it does.

 Bowen began his career at JWU in 1974 as a faculty member in the newly established culinary arts program.

 He rose through the ranks to become director of the culinary division and then dean of culinary arts in 1983.

 Early on, he helped reaffirm the university’s focus on career education by establishing its career development office.

 Bowen was promoted to vice president of administration in 1987, and then named executive vice president in 1990.
 He took on the additional position of president of the Providence Campus in 1997, and was appointed university president in 2004.